veracity/veracity-documentation/sections/customerservices/accesshub2.md

 -   Revoke the users' and user groups' access from this application (5).

 Note that some users are service principals meaning they are machines performing necessary background tasks.
-You cannot unsubscribe them from the application which is indicated by the padlock symbol (6).
+You cannot you cannot revoke their access from the application which is indicated by the padlock symbol (6).

 <figure>
 	<img src="assets/image8.png"/>